Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: It is likely that the Schubert Impromptu was op.
-90, no. 4.
+Notes: While the key of the Schubert Impromptu was consistently listed as A flat minor, Martyn (p.
+434) confirms it was D. 899, no. 4.
 Satina indicates that a Chopin Waltz in A flat major was on the program, but does not note its exact placement.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 February 8 1942